SQLauto/Test-SentryOneTarget/readme.md

 Tested against:

+* Windows Server 2008 R2, Windows Server 2012 R2, Windows Server 2016 (targets)
+* SQL Server 2008 R2 and later (targets)
-* Windows Server 2012 R2, Windows Server 2016
+* Windows Server 2012 R2, Windows Server 2016 (monitoring server)
-* Windows 10
+* Windows 10 (Sentry One Client)

 It may work on earlier versions of Windows, but this hasn't been tested.